 She is an advocate of midwifery and an occasional harsh critic of the medical profession in their treatment of women.
 She spent three years researching the role of the immune system in infection related preterm labor.
 She is married to Dr. Richard Gordon and has also published with him on axolotl embryology and early embryonic causes of neural tube defects.

 Her hobbies include protection of native habitats and studying the impact of man on the environment, both positive and negative.
 She also is fascinated by the role of genetic predisposition in criminal behaviour.
 She is a published author of speculative fiction.
-She is currently working on two books, one with her husband on embryology and the other a speculative fiction novel.
+In 2016 she published the book "Embryogenesis Explained" with her husband.
+She is now retired and continues to write speculative fiction.